pragatipratishrutiswain/PID-5-CreditCard-Delinquency-Analytics/GenAI Landscape/README.md

 GenAI is a specialized form of AI that can <br>
 ✔️ create new content, such as text, images, or structured code, based on training data.

-Unlike ML, which is designed for structured predictions, GenAI assists with ✔️ automation<br>
+Unlike ML, which is designed for structured predictions, GenAI assists with<br>
+✔️ automation<br>
 ✔️ summarization<br>
 ✔️ data exploration—making it a valuable tool in EDA